KhushiMuley/Coding-Raja-Technologies-Internship/README.md

 # Coding-Raja-Technologies-Internship
-Welcome to the Music Player Website project! and resume builder
+Welcome to the Music Player Website and resume builder website Project!